psaikido/hugle.uk/_posts/mantras/2021-10-18-green-tara.md

 Coal or a water colour can be wiped on too to make more of a contrast with the rock when you cut it.
 Makes for a clearer distinction so hopefully more accurate strokes.

 After 'finishing' this stone there have been another 2 sessions making a total of 11.

+NB: The stone has to be totally dry before using this milk idea.
+The experiment above went horribly wrong for a while as a few days after the milk went on the stones blossomed in algae, lichen or mould or something.
+They looked like they had rotted!
+Took quite a bit of removing.